precice/config-check/docs/Rules.md

 - read by a participant (or read through other means, e.g., of immediate export)
 - exchanged in a coupling scheme if it gets written and read by different participants.

-All other cases get checked here (minus the ones that get handled by `precice-tools check`).
+All other cases are checked here (minus the ones that get handled by `precice-tools check`).

 Using, reading or writing data without the respective other tags is not as severe an error, as this data element is likely not used in the simulation yet, due to multiple tags missing.